mujin/controllerclientcpp/CHANELOG.md

 # Changelog

+## 0.73.5 (2024-08-12)

+- Made the variable 'returnCode' that stores the CURLcode or CURLUcode a const variable.

 ## 0.73.4 (2024-08-07)

 - Fix the logging error with 'No error', ensured that the curl function is executed only once in the CHECKCURLCODE macro.